YOUR LOVE OF THE LAND

 Ways to plan your giving

-You are invited to join others who care about keeping working lands whole and healthy for generations to come by becoming a member of the Heritage Club when you share with us your plans for a planned gift.
-Heritage Club members receive a personalized welcome kit, special invitations to virtual and regional events throughout the year and - most sincerely - our gratitude for your generous commitment to the Western Landowners Alliance.
+You are invited to join others who care about keeping working lands whole and healthy for generations to come by sharing your plans for a planned gift with WLA.
+Heritage Club members help ensure our conservation work continues into the future.

 Please share your plans with us so we may acknowledge your gift.

-Common bequest language:
+Common bequest language

+This sample language is provided for informational purposes only.
 You should consult your own qualified financial and legal advisors to learn how the laws regarding estate taxes apply in your particular circumstances.

 Still have questions or wish to discuss your desire to leave a legacy for Western Landowners Alliance?
-Please contact Jan Miller, Senior Philanthropy Officer, at janmiller@westernlandowners.org or 585-749-3570.
+Please contact Jan Miller, Senior Philanthropy Officer, at janmiller@westernlandowners.org or 505-466-1495.

 Members throw their weight into the most important work in the West